CUQuants/quantx/README.md

 ## Architecture

-This project includes three core services that actively communicate with each other:
+This project includes four core services that actively communicate with each other:

 ### Matching Engine
 - Receives orders and handles them in real time